cylc/cylc-doc/src/glossary.rst

    workflow completion
-      A workflow is complete if there are no more tasks to run according to the graph, and there are no :term:`incomplete <output completion>` tasks present in the :term:`n=0 window <n-window>`.
+      A workflow is complete, and the scheduler will automatically :term:`shut down <shutdown>`, if no tasks remain in the :term:`n=0 <n-window>`.

-      If the workflow is complete, the scheduler will automatically :term:`shut down <shutdown>`.
+      That is, all active tasks have finished, and no tasks remain waiting on :term:`prerequisites <prerequisite>` or "external" constraints (such as :term:`xtriggers <xtrigger>` or task :term:`hold`).

-      If there are no more tasks to run, but there are incomplete tasks present, the scheduler will :term:`stall` rather than shut down.
+      If no active tasks remain and all external constraints are satisfied, but the n=0 window contains tasks waiting with partially satisfied :term:`prerequisites`, or tasks with :term:`final status` and :term:`incomplete outputs <output completion>`, then the workflow is not complete and the scheduler will :term:`stall` pending manual intervention.